-Lester Hoare - General Manager Quality Assurance
+Lester Hoare - General Manager Quality Assurance and Enhancement

 For four years prior to joining Muka Tangata, Lester was a member of the Primary ITO Senior Leadership team, where he was Quality Manager.
 He has worked in the Vocational Education and Training system in Aotearoa for the past 20 years and has held roles with an Industry Training Provider and a number of ITOs.
 Lester started his career as an automotive mechanic and later mechanical engineer before moving into vocational education in the UK.

 Lester has a proven track record in building quality systems and working with teams and stakeholders to meet business needs.

 Lester is passionate about helping others achieve and getting the very best outcome for ākonga.
 He is looking forward to working with the Muka Tangata whānau and stakeholders to make a real difference for the people in the food and fibre industries.

 Hina Davis – General Manager Corporate Services